Aelia Eudocia: Banishment

+On her arrival from Jerusalem, her position was allegedly undermined by the jealousy of Pulcheria and the suspicion of an affair with Paulinus, the master of the offices.

 Around 443, Eudocia left the palace for reasons that cannot be fully ascertained.
 One rumor has it that Eudocia was banished from the court towards the latter part of her life for adultery.
 Theodosius suspected that she was having an affair with his long-time childhood friend and court advisor, Paulinus.
 According to Malalas's account of this story, Theodosius II had given Eudocia a very large Phrygian apple as a gift.
 One day Paulinus had shown the emperor the same apple, not knowing that the emperor had given it to Eudocia as a gift.
 Theodosius recognized the apple and confronted Eudocia who had sworn she had eaten it.
 Eudocia's denials made the emperor believe that she had fallen in love with Paulinus and was having an affair, and had given his best friend the same apple he had given to her as a symbol of his love.
 Theodosius had Paulinus executed and Eudocia, embarrassed, decided to leave the court in 443.

 On the other hand, Marcellinus' version suggests intrigues of Theodosius and Eudocia against each other: on Theodosius' orders, comes domesticorum Saturninus killed two allies of the empress, and in revenge, she went on to have Saturninus assassinated.
 Theodosius subsequently deprived Eudocia of her royal attendants, prompting her to leave the palace.
 Whatever the cause of her departure may be, she still retained her wealth and the title Augusta.

 In Jerusalem (443–460)

 Eudocia returned to Jerusalem in circa 443, where she lived for the last part of her life.
 In Jerusalem she focused on her writing.
-Here she was accused of the murder of an officer sent to kill two of her followers, for which she suffered the loss of her imperial staff; she nevertheless retained great influence.
-Although involved in the revolt of the Syriac Monophysites (453), she was ultimately reconciled to Pulcheria and readmitted into the Eastern Orthodox Church.
+She nevertheless retained great influence.
+She also rekindled her relation with her former ward Peter the Iberian as well as with Melania the Younger, a famous ascetic.
 She died an Orthodox Christian in Jerusalem on 20 October 460, having devoted her last years to literature.
-She was buried in Jerusalem in the Church of Saint Stephen, one of the churches she had herself built in Jerusalem (modern St. Stephen's Basilica now stands at the site).
+She was buried in Jerusalem in the Church of Saint Stephen, one of the churches she had herself built in Jerusalem; modern St. Stephen's Basilica now stands at the site.
 The empress never returned to the imperial court in Constantinople, but "she maintained her imperial dignity and engaged in substantial euergetistic programs."